readthedocs/readthedocs.org/docs/custom_installs/local_rtd_vm.rst

 Install RTD
 ~~~~~~~~~~~

-To host your documentation on a local RTD installation, set it up in your VM.
+To host your documentation on a local RTD installation, set it up in your VM:

 .. prompt:: bash $